Xeus-Territory/robust_scanner/README.md

 # Robust Scanner - Tool for scanner (2 versions API and desktop)

+# NOTICE: Project is archived, find out new updated in [wouops](https://github.com/Xeus-Territory/wouops)

 *alert: Known what you do, pentesting need to be legally, responsibility depends on you*
 ## Table of contents
 1.[Features of the scanner (desktop version)](#features-of-the-scanner-desktop-version-collision)<br>